Birmingham Blue Coat School: Fee-paying proposals

 Reports in 1954 suggested that the school was struggling for funds and was considering admitting fee-paying students.
 It was reported that school governors had closed two of the school's houses, a decision described as "scandalous" by local councillor Denis Howell, on advice of the Ministry of Education.
 The considerations towards allowing fee-paying students to enroll at the school was thought to be contrary to the original intentions of the founders, which was that the school would be freely available to the poor and orphans.
 There was discrepancies in what the school's budget deficit was, with the governing body reporting a shortfall of around £25,000 yet Councillor Howell believed it to be closer to £9,000.

+300th anniversary

+In 2022, the school celebrated three hundred years since its founding with numerous events to mark the occasion.
+A time capsule was buried in front of the school chapel and a colourful mural of the school crest was unveiled, overlooking the main playground.

 Teachers

 During the 1880s, the older boys were instructed in phonology by Marie Bethell Beauclerc, a pioneer in the teaching of shorthand.

+Due to the sense of community the school has fostered (colloquially referred to as the ‘Blue Coat family’) many teachers have served for extended periods of time.
+As of 2025, there are teachers still working at Blue Coat whose first association with the school came in the 1990s and former Headmaster Alan Browning (retired 2016) taught at the school for over thirty years.

+The current Headmaster took up the role in 2016 and has since overseen a period of expansion and modernisation.